DreamRF/mm-wave-DreamHat-radar/README.md

 1 to 4, above, produce real-time radar images at c.
 5-10 Hz refresh rate.

-The example scripts are also available separately in the MMW-HAT.zip file.
+The example scripts are also available separately in the MMW-HAT.zip file in this repository.
+If you use these files then make sure to set up the environment as follows:

+sudo apt-get update
+sudo apt-get install -y python3-numba sudo apt-get install -y python3-pyqtgraph sudo apt-get install -y python3-pyfftw

 This is more than enough to get you started and on the way to creating your own unique 60 GHz radar project!